destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/advanced.md

 ## Areas

 **Performance and Optimization**
-- Is able to tell what it a bridge
+- Is able to tell what is a bridge
 - Knows about limitations of JS thread
 - Knows best rendering practice
 - Knows what is Hermes